-segment_info = {u'getcwd': <built-in function getcwdu>, u'environ': {'CELERY_LOG_REDIRECT_LEVEL': 'WAR Basic segment info.
+- segment_info = {u'getcwd': <built-in function getcwdu>, u'environ': {'CELERY_LOG_REDIRECT_LEVEL': 'WAR Basic segment info.
 Is merged with local segment information by .get_segment_info() method.
-Keys:

-getcwd Function that returns current working directory.
-Will be called without any arguments, should return unicode or (in python-2) regular string.

-home String containing path to home directory.
+Keys: - environ Object containing environment variables.
+Must define at least the following methods: getitem(var) that raises KeyError in case requested environment variable is not present, .get(var, default=None) that works like dict.get and be able to be passed to Popen. - getcwd Function that returns current working directory.
+Will be called without any arguments, should return unicode or (in python-2) regular string. - home String containing path to home directory.
 Should be unicode or (in python-2) regular string or None.